Blog

 The Lowball Tactic: Verbal Price Quotes

-You’re shopping for a new car, and the salesperson gives you a price that sounds almost too good to be true—probably because it is!
-This is called the “lowball offer.”
-Salespeople often throw out a low verbal price to see if you’re ready to buy “right now” (remember this phrase; we’ll circle back to it later).
+You’re shopping for a new car, and the salesperson gives you a price that sounds almost too good to be true — probably because it is.
+This is called a “lowball offer.”
+It’s a classic tactic where the salesperson throws out a low verbal price just to see if you’re ready to buy “right now.”
+(That phrase should set off alarms — we’ll come back to it.)

-Here’s how it plays out: You leave the dealership and start shopping around to see if anyone else can beat that price.
-You might even mention that price to other dealers, but guess what?
-No one’s willing to match it.
-And that’s because it wasn’t a real offer in the first place.
+You leave the dealership and start shopping around, maybe even mention that amazing price to other dealers.
+But no one’s willing to match it.
+Why?
+Because it wasn’t a real offer in the first place.

-When you go back to the original salesperson, they’ll hit you with something like:
+When you go back to the original dealership, suddenly the story changes:

-- “Remember when I asked you if we could sell this vehicle for $13,995, would you do business right now, and you said you’d think about it?
-Well, that offer was for right then and there.
+“Remember when I asked if we could sell this vehicle for $13,995, would you do business right now — and you said you’d think about it?
+That offer was only good at that moment.
 But since you’re back, let’s see what we can do.”

 The "Right Now" Pressure

-Car salesmen love the phrase “right now” because it puts pressure on you to make a snap decision.
-It’s designed to create a sense of urgency.
-We want you to think that if you don’t jump on that deal immediately, you’re missing out on something big.
+Car salesmen love the phrase “right now” — because it creates urgency and puts pressure on you to make a snap decision.
+The goal?
+To make you feel like if you don’t act immediately, you’re going to miss out on something huge.

-Don’t fall for this!
-A great deal today will still be a great deal tomorrow.
-Always give yourself time to think it over and make sure it’s in writing.
+A great deal today will still be a great deal tomorrowespecially if it’s real.
+Take your time, think it through, and get everything in writing.

 Why Verbal Promises are Unreliable